mwmlln/hangman/README.md

 ##  Testing
 Testing was carried out by each function at a time to minimise the small errors impacting the whole project.
+Each functions are tested to ensure expected behaviour was performed and correct results are returned.

 After coding has completed, every input elements were tested by entering invalid data to ensure that invalid user input returns appropriate feedbak to the user and does not result in game interuptions.

-The code was tested both GitPod terminal and Heroku deployed site to ensure platform issues are not detected.
+The code was tested both GitPod terminal and Heroku deployed site to ensure platform issues are not present in both displays.

 * [Python Tutor](http://pythontutor.com/visualize.html#mode=edit) was used throughout the project's building/testing stage to troubleshoot on errors.
     <details><summary>Python Tutor</summary>
     <img src="ss_images/category_while_repeat_python_tutor.jpg" width="500">
           </details>

+There is no known errors left to fix at the time of submitting this project.

 ### Here are some of the challenges I encountered and steps taken to fix.